tropicsquare/orshin-demo/examples/BB-TP01_Integration/README.md

 # TROPIC01 Secure Bluetooth Communication

 A lightweight, secure implementation for Bluetooth communication with the TROPIC01 secure element.
-This project demonstrates how to securely interface with TROPIC01 secure elements over Bluetooth Physical Channel using encrypted commands and responses, built on the **bb-protocol (BlueBrothers)** framework.
+This project demonstrates how to securely interface with TROPIC01 secure elements over Bluetooth Physical Channel using encrypted commands and responses, built on the **BB-protocol** framework.

 ## 🏗️ Architecture